What could be better than getting paid to eat? That’s what I thought when I decided to pursue food writing.

 I know of a blog where the focus is on the food at Disney theme parks and there’s a website dedicated solely to breakfast and brunch, so whatever you are interested in, if you pair it with food, you’re sure to find a paying market.

-2. What Kind of Food Writer Do You Want to Be?
+2. What Kind of Food Writing Do You Want Write About?

 Think about the type of articles you want to write.
 Do you want to write recipes?
 Restaurant reviews?
 Do you want to write round-ups of the newest offerings in cooking classes?
 Or are you interested in the farm to table movement and sustainability?